The Lords of the North

-The Lords of the North is the third historical novel in the Saxon Stories by Bernard Cornwell published in 2006.
+The Lords of the North is the third historical novel in The Saxon Stories by Bernard Cornwell published in 2006.
 The story is set in the 9th century Anglo-Saxon kingdoms Wessex and Northumbria.
 Uhtred wants revenge against his uncle, and falls in love.
 He fights for both the Danes and for Alfred.

 Plot summary

-878 – 881: Uhtred of Bebbanburg makes his way back to his native Northumbria seeking revenge against his uncle Ælfric and childhood enemies Sven the One-Eyed and Kjartan the Cruel.
+878 – 880/881: Angered by Alfred's meagre reward for saving his kingdom, the 21-year-old Uhtred of Bebbanburg sails back to his native Northumbria in 878, seeking revenge against his uncle Ælfric and childhood enemies Sven the One-Eyed and Kjartan the Cruel.
 He travels by ship with his lover and former nun, Hild.
 They make landfall near Eoferwic (York) to find the region in chaos.
-Ivarr Ivarsson, the most powerful Danish lord in Northumbria, has led his army against the Scots in the north.
-The formerly Danish-held Eoferwic has been conquered by Saxons, who, under the fanatical Father Hrothweard, have begun a massacre of Danes.
-The central lands of Dunholm are ravaged by Kjartan and Sven, and Bebbanburg remains under the control of Ælfric.
+Ivarr Ivarsson, the most powerful Danish lord in Northumbria, has led his army north against the Scots.
+While he is away, the Saxon residents of Eoferwic, under the fanatical Father Hrothweard, have massacred many of the Danes there.
+The central lands of Dunholm are under the control of Kjartan, and Bebbanburg is held by Ælfric.

 Uhtred is hired to escort a Danish merchant's family north, through Dunholm.
-Their path leads to a slave trading station belonging to Sven.
+Their path leads to a trap laid by Sven to capture and either sell travelers into slavery or extract ransoms from them.
 In order to avoid being recognised, Uhtred hides his face and calls himself Thorkild the Leper, Dark Swordsman of Niflheim.
-When the situation spirals out of control, he convinces Sven he was returned from the dead to haunt him and his father.
+When Sven decides to sell Hild and the merchant's twin daughters, Uhtred takes Sven at swordpoint.
+He orders Sven's men to leave and convinces Sven he is a warrior returned from the dead to haunt him and his father.
 He frees the Dane Guthred of Cumbraland from the slave pens; the amiable Guthred claims to be the king of Northumbria.

-In Cumbraland, Guthred converts to Christianity and is hailed as king of Northumbria by the Saxon Abbot Eadred, who believes Guthred has been anointed by Saint Cuthbert and claims to have dreamed of Guthred, though he initially mistakes Uhtred for him.
+In Cumbraland, Guthred converts to Christianity and is hailed as king of Northumbria by the Saxon Abbot Eadred, who claims to have foreseen Guthred's arrival in dreams sent by God, though he initially mistakes Uhtred for him.
 Uhtred becomes the commander of Guthred's household troops, as well as his closest advisor.
 He trains a band of thirty new warriors and foils an attempt by Kjartan's infiltrators to capture him and Guthred.
-Uhtred is smitten with Guthred's sister, Gisela.
+Uhtred becomes smitten with Guthred's sister, Gisela.

 He marches east with Guthred.
 With Ivarr Ivarsson away fighting the Scots, they capture Eoferwic easily.
+(They later learn that Ivarr was decisively defeated.)
 There Father Hrothweard joins them.
 As they march north to Dunholm, Guthred betrays Uhtred.
 He makes a deal with Uhtred's treacherous uncle, Ælfric, for his support against Kjartan.
 In return, Ælfric wants Uhtred dead, but Guthred gets him to accept something less.
 He pays Danish trader Sverri to take the unsuspecting Uhtred as a slave.